 I top mine with Greek yogurt, cilantro, and jalapeños.
 But I’ll be honest because you guys are my friends.
 I picked the jalapeño off before I ate it…it just looked pretty in the photos but I’m a little wimpy when it comes to spicy stuff.

-What would you top yours with?
+What would you top your chili with?

 If you like this recipe, you’ll also love: